 An April 2016 report released by the US Government Accountability Office (GAO) found that lower-income men approaching retirement live, on average, 3.6 to 12.7 fewer years than higher income men.
 That is, most of the increase in life expectancy for those who reach age 65 is enjoyed by workers with higher incomes.
 This is not surprising considering they are less likely to have physically demanding jobs and more likely to be covered by high-quality employer-sponsored health insurance.

-This growing gap between the lifespans of the rich and poor is already eating away at the benefits that poor workers can expect from Social Security, the GAO report found.
+This growing gap between the lifespans of the rich and poor is already eating away at the benefits that lower income workers can expect from Social Security, the GAO report found.
 American men who make about $20,000 annually are likely to lose as much as 14 percent of their Social Security lifetime benefits because of their shorter-than-average lives, while men making $80,000 per year stand to see a gain of 18 percent in their benefits given their additional years on earth.
 Boosting the retirement age would only exacerbate those disparities, the GAO warned.

 It is also important to recall that not everyone is healthy enough to continue to work even if they would prefer working into their later years.
 This is especially true of workers with physically demanding jobs.
 While fewer factory jobs exist today than in the past, many service jobs are backbreaking, including nursing and nursing home care, janitorial jobs, outdoor service jobs, waitressing, or any job where workers must stand on their feet all day.
 A March 2016 study by the Center for Economic and Policy Research found 10.2 million workers ages 58 and older employed in physically demanding jobs or jobs with difficult working conditions.
 Less than 28 percent of women aged 65-69 are in the labor force.
 The share is considerably lower for less-educated workers, who would be in the most physically demanding jobs.
-Asking these millions of older workers to continue in these jobs an additional 3 or more years is often not possible for them physically.
+Expecting these millions of older workers to continue in these jobs an additional 3 or more years is often not reasonable or possible for them physically.